BradleyCodeU/bradleycodeu.github.io/_gd/csharp/midterm.md

 ---
 Game Design midterm

 Create a new P5js project.
-You will be creating an animation that is similar to Pong or Breakout (aka Brick Breaker).
+You will be creating an animation that is similar to Breakout (aka Brick Breaker).
 You must:

   - Create a Ball class
   - Create a Brick class